"I want to honor those that came from nothing but just wanted to play music."

 photos by Ryan Michael White

 Camae Aweya writes and performs under the name Moor Mother.
-Based on our most recent conversation and her immense creative output - she’s released nearly a dozen albums in just two years and recently celebrated the fifth anniversary of ROCKERS, an annual four-day music festival she co-founded and continues to curate - it’s clear she has an unstoppable kinetic energy that keeps her in constant motion.
+Based on our recent conversation and her immense creative output - she’s released nearly a dozen albums in two years and recently celebrated the fifth anniversary of ROCKERS, an annual four-day music festival she co-founded and continues to curate - it’s clear she has unstoppable energy that keeps her in constant motion.

 How did you start producing and rapping?